Martin Wheatley: Financial Conduct Authority

 The FSA on 2 February 2011 announced the appointment of Wheatley as the new managing director of its Consumer and Markets Business Unit.
-The appointment is effective from 1 September 2011, and at that time he will also join the FSA Board.
+The appointment was effective from 1 September 2011, and at that time he joined the FSA Board.

-In a separate announcement made by HM Treasury on the same day, Wheatley was also confirmed as the CEO designate of the Consumer Protection and Markets Authority (CPMA), one of the two successor regulatory bodies that will be formed from the future division of the FSA.
-The CPMA, which was later renamed Financial Conduct Authority (FCA), is expected to be established by the end of 2012.
-About 3,000 people from the FSA, including virtually all the support functions, will go to the FCA, which will supervise markets, smaller brokers and advisers and will watch how financial institutions of all sizes treat their customers.
-It is expected to remain in Canary Wharf.
-The FCA will carry on two of the FSA’s biggest projects: the retail distribution review, which focuses on investment products and advice for retail customers, and the mortgage market review.
+In a separate announcement made by HM Treasury on the same day, Wheatley was also confirmed as the CEO designate of the Consumer Protection and Markets Authority (CPMA), one of the two successor regulatory bodies that were to be formed from the future division of the FSA.
+On 1 April 2013 the Financial Services Authority was replaced by the CPMA, renamed as the Financial Conduct Authority (FCA), and the Prudential Regulation Authority, working alongside the Financial Policy Committee.
+The intention was for about 3,000 people from the FSA, including virtually all the support functions, to go to the FCA, which would supervise markets, smaller brokers and advisers and watch how financial institutions of all sizes treat their customers.
+It was expected to remain in Canary Wharf.
+It was intended that the FCA would carry on two of the FSA’s biggest projects: the retail distribution review, which focuses on investment products and advice for retail customers, and the mortgage market review.

 The appointment of Martin Wheatley to be CEO of the FCA was not approved by the Treasury Select Committee.
 "The Government did not accept the case for a pre-appointment hearing with the Chief Executive, on the grounds of supposed market sensitivity."

 In July 2015, Wheatley resigned his post at the FCA following a "vote of no confidence" by the Chancellor, George Osborne.
 Tracy McDermott took over from Wheatley at acting FCA chief in September 2015.
-Current FCA chief Andrew Bailey, was appointed chief executive on 26 January 2016.
+The next permanent FCA chief executive was Andrew Bailey, who was appointed on 26 January 2016.